The-Politico/interactive-news-developer-guide/meetings.md

 ### Project meetings

 Organize dedicated project meetings.
-For dailies and short-turn projects.
+For dailies and short-turn projects, these should be.